-- 20. The differential undercount1 caused by the addition of the citizenship question in the 2020 Decennial Census will reduce the amount of federal funds that are distributed to the states and localities within the states and localities where Latinos, Asian-Americans, Arab-Americans, and other immigrant communities of color constitute significant portions of the population, and diminish the political power of those same areas in terms of state and federal legislative redistricting.
-This will injure a number of NYIC's member organizations that receive funding to carry out social service, health, and education programs in these areas as well as those organizations' individual members who live in those areas both in terms of census-related funding and political power. - 21.
-As an organization, NYIC has an ongoing commitment to promoting engagement in the Decennial Census among individuals served by its member organizations.
-For example, NYIC partnered with the New York Community Media Alliance to launch an outreach campaign to boost immigrant participation in the 2010 Census.
+- 17. The differential undercount caused by the addition of the citizenship question in the 2020 Decennial Census will reduce the amount of federal funds that are distributed to the states and localities within the states and localities where Latinos, Asian-Americans, Arab-Americans, and other immigrant communities of color constitute significant portions of the population.
+This will injure a number of NYIC's member organizations that receive funding to carry out social service, health, and education programs in these areas. - 18.
+As an organization, NYIC also has an ongoing commitment to promoting engagement in the Decennial Census among individuals served by its member organizations.
+For example, NYIC partnered with the New York Community Media Alliance to launch an outreach campaign to boost immigrant participation in the 2010 Decennial Census.
 As part of that effort, NYIC coordinated public service announcements in 24 languages that appeared in 69 newspapers.
-NYIC also held press briefings with elected officials.
-These efforts helped to increase New York City's mail-in 2010 Census participation rate by approximately 3%. - 22.
-For the 2020 Census, NYIC has already begun its outreach efforts.
-Since the beginning of 2018, it has helped form New York Counts 2020, a growing, non-partisan coalition of more than 50 diverse organizational stakeholders across New York to advocate for a fair and complete enumeration.
-This broad-based coalition, formally launched in March 2018, is composed of racial, ethnic, immigrant, religious, health, education, labor, housing, social services, and business groups working in partnership with state and local government officials.
+NYIC also held at least two press briefings with elected officials.
+These efforts helped to increase New York City's mail-in 2010 Decennial Census participation rate by approximately 3%. - 19.
+For the 2020 Decennial Census, NYIC has already begun its outreach efforts.
+Since the beginning of 2018, it has helped form New York Counts 2020, a growing, non-partisan coalition of more than 50 diverse organizational stakeholders across New York to advocate for a fair and complete 2020 Decennial Census enumeration.
+This broad-based coalition, which was formally launched in March 2018, is composed of racial, ethnic, immigrant, religious, health, education, labor, housing, social services, and business groups working in partnership with state and local government officials.